MichaelMcKibbin/UCMS-NoPackages/readme.md

 > **Course:** B.Sc.
 (Hons) in Contemporary Software Development
 > **Institution:** Atlantic Technological University (ATU)
 > **Year:** 2025/2026
-> **Exercise:** UCMS – Revised Exercise 1
+> **Exercise:** UCMS – Revised Exercise 1 - No Packages

 ---

 ## 10. Design Rationale

 The revised UCMS design prioritises clarity, consistency, and maintainability, while demonstrating the core principles of encapsulation, inheritance, and polymorphism in a cohesive and extensible object-oriented structure.

-The design was guided by the goals of Exercise 1 — to produce a modular, well-structured system that models realistic academic relationships between users, courses, and assessments.
+The design was guided by the goals of Exercise 1: to produce a modular, well-structured system that models realistic academic relationships between users, courses, and assessments.

 Renaming the original Module class to CourseModule eliminated a potential naming conflict with java.lang.Module and clarified the class’s specific role within a Course.
 Although it was technically possible to retain the original name, using imports, doing so risked confusion between UCMS domain classes and Java system classes.
 The updated naming convention enhances readability and reinforces clear semantic intent throughout the codebase.

 Administrative functionality was consolidated within a single Admin class, using in-memory collections (List<>) to manage entities such as students, lecturers, and courses.
 This approach reduces redundancy, simplifies maintenance, and provides a flexible foundation that could later be extended to persistent storage without structural changes.

-Since refences to 'Quiz' were removed in the revised specifications, the assessment hierarchy was streamlined from four classes to three — FinalExamAssessment, TestAssessment, and AssignmentAssessment — each extending a shared abstract superclass Assessment.
-This refactoring demonstrates inheritance and polymorphism while ensuring that common logic is defined once and reused across all assessment types.
+Since references to 'Quiz' were removed in the revised specifications, the assessment hierarchy was streamlined from four classes to three — FinalExamAssessment, TestAssessment, and AssignmentAssessment — each extending a shared abstract superclass Assessment.
+These demonstrate inheritance and polymorphism while ensuring that common logic is defined once and reused across all assessment types.

 Constructor chaining in the Admin class promotes code reuse and consistent object initialisation, while composition between Course, CourseModule, and Lecturer models “has-a” relationships that mirror real-world associations.
 Encapsulation is reinforced through the use of private fields and controlled accessors, preserving data integrity and supporting future scalability.